-AT\Q configures flow control on the asynchronous serial interfaces ASC0 and ASC1 (UARTs) of the BGS5.
-Please note that the default setting is that RTS/CTS hardware flow control (AT\Q3) is permanently active and this cannot be changed.
-Therefore, it is strongly recommended that the TE also uses the RTS/CTS hardware flow control lines.
+AT\Q allows to configure flow control on the asynchronous serial interfaces ASC0 and ASC1 (UARTs).
+It is strongly recommended to always use RTS/CTS hardware flow control.
+In particular, when using SLEEP mode (see AT^SPOW) or Multiplex mode (see AT+CMUX), ensure that both ME and TE have RTS/CTS hardware flow control enabled.